What is Image Alt Text – And How Do I Optimize It?

 In that section, look for the “Alt Text” box.
 Type your alt text there and click “Insert into post” or “Save.”

-Alt text for images in galleries on Squarespace is generally added in the “Image Title” box.
+For galleries on Squarespace, alt text is generally added in the “Image Title” box.

 Alt text for galleries is entered in the “Image Title” box on Squarespace’s Edit Image popup